 Green beans are such an easy side dish!
-I keep a bag in the freezer for this quick fix dinner dish.
+I keep a bag in the freezer for this quick-fix dinner dish.
+It’s one of those easy sides to serve with mac and cheese and grilled meats.

 I love meals that are quick and delicious.
 Who doesn’t, really?
 But, I seek these out.
 I search high and low for recipes that can come together in a snap.
 I lie awake at night dreaming….